Week 6 Resources

 There is scope for an artists talk.
 Also, the scope must exist to invite a proposal from another student/lecturer.
 A positive is that alternative works that are taken together ought to enrich the experience.

 There’s scope to build a display stand as there are other plain walls.
-Alternatively, I could contemplate the hire of a set of easels, to mount prints.
+Alternatively, I could contemplate the hire of a set of easels. in order to mount prints.

 Enough for now as there are already many unanswered points to be addressed.